jxsoren/portfolio-website/README.md

 # Portfolio Website

-This portofilio site was built using React and Sass
+This portofilio site was built using React and Sass.